sophia-ramsey/azure-ai-projects-file-search/docs/deploy_customization.md

 ## Disabling resources

+Disabling a resource will stop that resource from being created and deployed to your Azure Project.

 * To disable AI Search, run `azd env set USE_SEARCH_SERVICE false`
 * To disable Application Insights, run `azd env set USE_APPLICATION_INSIGHTS false`
 * To disable Container Registry, run `azd env set USE_CONTAINER_REGISTRY false`

-Then run `azd up` to deploy the remaining resources.
+Once you disable these resources, they will not be deployed when you run `azd up`.

 ## Customizing resource names

-By default this template will use a default naming convention to prevent naming collisions within Azure.
+By default, this template will use a naming convention with unique strings to prevent naming collisions within Azure.
-To override default naming conventions the following can be set.
+To override default naming conventions, the following keys can be set:

 * `AZURE_AIHUB_NAME` - The name of the AI Foundry Hub resource
 * `AZURE_AIPROJECT_NAME` - The name of the AI Foundry Project